viveksm1997/U-net-for-Image-segmentation/README.md

 Project Objectives:

-1. Create a Model to predict semantic segmentations of CARLA images
+1.Create a Model to predict semantic segmentations of CARLA images

 2.Predict masks using the model and compare with ground-truth masks